-- 5.1 Contribution of IQAC in enhancing awareness about Student Support Services - Induction programme at the commencement of the academic programme to give awareness - Information on support service included in the college Website - Class mentors and student mentors are entrusted with the task of making awareness among students about different support services.

-• One-day orientation programme has a section devoted to discussing different support services of the college.
+5.1 Contribution of IQAC in enhancing awareness about Student Support Services

+- Conducted Induction Programme at the commencement of the academic programme to give awareness - Information on student support services included in the college Website. - Class mentors and student mentors are entrusted with the task of making awareness among students about different support services. - One-day orientation programme has a session devoted to discussing different support services of the college.

-Efforts made by the institution for tracking the 5.2 progression
+5.2 Efforts made by the institution for tracking the progression

-- Feedback from alumni - E-mail database of all students is kept at the library and the CGAP cell regularly sends e-mail to all alumni to track student progression.
+- Feedback from alumni. - E-mail database of all students is kept at the library and the CGAP cell regularly sends e-mail to all alumni to track student progression.

 (a) Total Number of students

-$\overline{\mathrm{UG}}$ 715

-PG 131
+UG 837

+\mathbf{PG} 167

 PhD

 Others

-(b) No. of students outside the state te 0
+(b) No. of students outside the sta te 0

 (c) No. of international students 0

-(d) Men No 282 33.3
+(d) Men No 339 % 33.8

-(e) Women No 564 [% [66.7]
+(e) Women No 665 % 66.2

 (f) Student profile

-(1) Student profile